Apply for an internship, earn a paycheck and learn the skills you need for an exciting career in intelligence.

 No. I&A generally views living or traveling abroad as a positive experience.
 However, there are cases where national security concerns may arise from time spent abroad.
 Additionally, extensive foreign experience may delay the background investigation process if there is difficulty verifying information provided on the application.

 Applicants should not be studying abroad during the academic year prior to the summer in which they wish to intern, as an individual must be physically present in the U.S. for the clearance process.

-No, I&A does not pay for or provide housing for interns, nor does it pay for travel to/from Washington, D.C., for participation in the program.
-The I&A Internship Program Coordinator can provide interns with information on nearby housing options.
+No, I&A does not pay for or provide housing for interns, nor does it pay for travel to/from Washington, D.C., for participation in the program. he I&A Internship Program Coordinator can provide interns with information on nearby housing options.
 Interns receive a salary for time worked, which can help pay for living expenses.
 All interns are paid according to the General Schedule (GS), depending on their level of education and academic credits.
 Typically, interns are paid at GS grades from 3 to 9.
-Interns are not eligible for federal benefits except paid holidays and annual and sick leave accrual.
+Interns are eligible for federal benefits, including retirement, health insurance, leave accrual, etc.

 I&A offers federal public transit subsidies for the daily commute to and from work.
 Free parking is also available at several I&A facilities.

 Interns are eligible for federal benefits ranging from retirement, health as well as annual and sick leave, among others.